Lycos-Novation/PyEngine4-Docs/engine/editor.rst

 On creation, PyEngine4 ask a name and a path to the file.
 If you double click on it, you will be able to change the path.

+Sounds
+^^^^^^

+A sounds is a .WAV, .OGG or .MP3 which can be used in AudioComponent or MusicComponent.

+On create, PyEngine4 ask a name and a path to the file.
+If you double click on it, you will be able to change the path.

 Scenes
 ^^^^^^